AriFordsham/GHCWiki/ghc-kinds/poly-typeable.md

-# Kind-polymorphic `Typeable`
+# Kind-polymorphic `Typeable`in GHC 7.8

-The page describes an improved implementation of the `Typeable` class, using polymorphic kinds.
-Technically it is straightforward, but it represents a non-backward-compatible change to a widely used library, so we need to make a plan for the transition.
+The page describes an improved implementation of the `Typeable` class, using polymorphic kinds, available from GHC 7.8.
+Technically it is straightforward, but it represents a non-backward-compatible change to a widely used library, so we had to make a plan for the transition.

-Relevant tickets we could thereby fix: [\#5391](https://gitlab.haskell.org//ghc/ghc/issues/5391), [\#5863](https://gitlab.haskell.org//ghc/ghc/issues/5863).
+Relevant tickets we fixed: [\#5391](https://gitlab.haskell.org//ghc/ghc/issues/5391), [\#5863](https://gitlab.haskell.org//ghc/ghc/issues/5863).

-Open question: what are the corresponding changes to `Data.Data`?
-See [\#4896](https://gitlab.haskell.org//ghc/ghc/issues/4896),

-## The current `Typeable` class
+## The `Typeable` class before 7.8

-The current `Typeable` class is:
+Before 7.8, the `Typeable` class was as follows:

 ```wiki
 class Typeable (a :: *) where